maoyuans/chronicles-of-terre/homebrew/Origins.md

 - Mercyful Heart: You gain proficiency in **Persuasion**.
 All damage you deal can be non-lethal.
 Whenever you spare an enemy this way, you gain temporary hitpoints equal to your proficiency bonus.
 - Shadow Warrior: You gain proficiency in **Stealth** and **Disguise Kit**.
 You have advantage on stealth checks while in darkness.
 - Legacy of Steel: You gain proficiency in **History**.
 You carry a martial melee weapon of your choice.
 It is magical, and you are proficient with it.
 - Spiritual Visions: You gain proficiency in **Religion**.
-You may cast Speak with Dead once per long rest, with Wisdom as your spellcasting ability, and you have advantage on persuasion checks against spirits and undeads.
+You may cast **Speak with Dead** with this feature once per long rest, and you have advantage on persuasion checks against spirits and undeads.
+Wisdom is your spellcasting ability for this feature.

 ## Labyrinthian Origins

 Those born to the [Clock Tower](../region/Labyrinthine) often dabble in the Netheric arcanes at a young age.
 You gain +1 to **Intelligence** and proficiency in **Arcana**.
 You can also cast **Prestidigitation** at will.

 - Academy Student: You gain proficiency in one **Skill** of your choice and one **Artisan's Tool** of your choice.
-You learn a Wizard cantrip, with Intelligence as your spellcasting ability.
+You learn a Wizard cantrip of your choice.
+Intelligence is your spellcasting ability for this feature.
 - Guild Associate: You gain proficiency in **History** and one **Artisan's Tool** of your choice.
 Whenever a spell is cast, you may use your reaction to identify it.
-Whenever a spell-like ability is used, you may scan as a free action next turn.
+Whenever a spell-like ability is used, you may scan as a free action on your next turn.
 - Tower Bureaucrat: You gain proficiency in one **Charisma Skill** of your choice and one **Gaming Set** of your choice.
-You can cast **Unseen Servant** at will, with Intelligence as your spellcasting ability.
+You can cast **Unseen Servant** at will.
+Intelligence is your spellcasting ability for this feature.
 - Clock Keeper: You gain proficiency in **Perception** and **Tinker's Tools**.
 You may move up to half your movement speed as part of a readied action.
 - Exiled Outcast: You gain proficiency in **Sleight of Hand**.
 Choose one **1st Level Spell**.
-You may cast it once per long rest with this trait, with Intelligence as your spellcasting ability.
+You may cast it with this feature once per long rest.
+Intelligence as your spellcasting ability for this feature.
 - Cloistered Bookkeeper: You gain proficiency in **Investigation** and your choice of **Calligrapher's** or **Painter's Supplies**.
-You may cast **Comprehend Languages** once per long rest, with intelligence as your spellcasting ability.
+You may cast **Comprehend Languages** with this feature once per long rest.
+Intelligence is your spellcasting ability for this feature.
 - Enchanter Apprentice: *Under construction.*

 ## Perani Origins